Understanding Cryptographic Hash Functions and Password Security

 A relatively newer standard that provides a different internal structure and is considered secure against current known attacks. - Argon2, PBKDF2, and Bcrypt (Key-Derivation Functions)

-These are often used for password hashing because they are intentionally slow and can include a salt, which greatly enhances resistance to brute force attacks.
+These are often used for password hashing because they are intentionally slow and can include a salt, which greatly enhances opposition to brute force attacks.

 How Hashing Secures Passwords

-Storing plain-text passwords in any system—especially a robust SaaS platform that aims for HIPAA or SOC 2 compliance—is an enormous risk.
+Storing plain-text passwords in any system, especially a strong SaaS platform that aims for HIPAA or SOC 2 compliance, is an enormous risk.
 Instead, password hashing is used.
 When a user creates or updates a password:

 - The system generates a random salt.